qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - i am not able to send out mail now
 - why am i not able to send emails
 - i am not able to send a mail through this app
-- not able to send tbsp
+- not able to send emails
 - am not able to send mail with this app
 - i am not able send mails from this app
 - a can't send attachments